 B.S., Criminal Justice, Coppin State University; M.S., Human Services Administration, University of Baltimore

-BA, Psychology, Columbia University; MSLS, Information and Library Science, University of North Carolina Chapel Hill
+BA, Psychology, Columbia University; M.S.L.S, LMS Concentration, University of North Carolina Chapel Hill